 Finely ground coffee — not espresso grind, but powder-fine.
 The coffee should feel like flour between your fingers.
 If you can see individual granules, it's too coarse.
 Lezzet Turkish Coffee is pre-ground to the exact consistency you need.

 Cold water — always start with cold water, never hot.
-Use a demitasse cup to measure: one cup of water per serving.
+Use a cup to measure: one cup of water per serving.

 The Brewing Process

 Step 2: Stir once to combine.
 This is the only time you'll stir.
+Make sure the coffee is fully hydrated before it goes on the heat.

 Step 3: Place the cezve on the lowest heat setting.
 Patience matters.
 The lower the heat, the better the foam.